-I’m going touch upon the Sugata Mitra debate.
+I’m going to touch upon the Sugata Mitra debate.
 Mitra is accused of poor research.
-I would describe it as “discursive research”.
-It generates discourse, the potential for change but it is empirically weak.
+I would describe it as “discursive research”; it generates the potential for change but it is empirically weak.
 You could accuse Coe (EEF toolkit) and Hattie (visible learning) of the same.

 The beauty of this meme is that any attempt to counter it relies on some kind of knowledge in the same way that car driving skills rely on some involvement with a car.
-The question then is how do you differentiate the skills and the car?
-The car becomes more important than the skills required to drive it.
+The question then is how do you differentiate between driving skills and the car?

-In this blog I am going to differentiate between thinking and knowledge: or thinking well (higher order thinking skills) and expertise (extensive knowledge of something or other).
-Of course, car skills and cars are not as intrinsically interlinked as thinking and knowledge.
-This is where clever discourse is useful.
-Often we hear arguments and accept them based on the fact that they sound sensible, even if they are not.
+In this blog, I am going to differentiate between thinking well (higher order thinking skills) and expertise (extensive knowledge of something or other).
+Car skills and cars are not as intrinsically interlinked as thinking and knowledge clever discourse is useful, often, we hear arguments and accept them based on the fact that they sound sensible even if they are not.

 DT Willingham is master at clever discourse particularly in his book “Why Don’t Students Like School?”.
 He makes assertions that sound sensible::

 Most of the teachers I know entered the profession because they loved school as children

 It is indisputable that most teachers DT Willingham knows, or knew, loved school but is it true generally speaking?
 Students, on the other hand, don’t love school.
 The point is that as a consequence of their expectations, having enjoyed school, teachers are not prepared for life in classrooms teaching those who do not enjoy school.